 Recycling shrink wrap when possible is important for any warehouse to consider.
 Recycling can help produce a new film that can be used over and over.
 Click on the link for a complete list of plastic film recycling drop off points.
 Be sure to call any location you find on the list and ask if they recycle the specific shrink film you are using.

 The use and application of shrink wrap film can vary depending on the type of material used.
 Although different materials can require different forms of application, the basic requirements remain the same.
 The product being wrapped needs to be inserted into the shrink film, open ends to be sealed, and heat to be applied to the film.
 In some instances opens ends do not require being sealed.
-View some of the videos below to see how to use shrink wrap or click on the how to use shrink wrap header for a more detailed description.
+View some of the videos below to see how to use shrink wrap for packaging food, retail, and industrial products.

 Shrink Wrap Terms